 I graduated with a BS in Computer Science, BA in Biophysics, and BS in Applied Math and Statistics from Johns Hopkins University.
 At Hopkins, I was an undergraduate researcher with Doug Barrick and previously the-late James Taylor.
 I also worked in the Integrated Imaging Center as a cryo-EM research assistant under the supervision of Michael McCaffery.
-I spent a lot of my time in undergrad as a TA for Biophysical Chemistry and Protein Engineering & Biochemistry Lab.
+I spent a lot of my time at Hopkins as a Teaching Assistant for Introductory Physics (AS.171.107/108), Biophysical Chemistry (AS.250.372), and Protein Engineering & Biochemistry Lab (AS.250.253).

 An all-atom protein generative model

-Alexander E. Chu, Lucy Cheng, Gina El Nesr, Minkai Xu, Po-Ssu Huang
+Alexander E. Chu, Jinho Kim, Lucy Cheng, Gina El Nesr, Richard W. Shuai, Minkai Xu, Po-Ssu Huang.

 pdf| abstract| cite